 Aspect | Example Weekday Parking Rules | Public Holiday Parking Rules |

-General Relaxation of Restrictions | 2-hour limit from 9 AM to 5 PM, Monday to Friday | The 2-hour limit may not be enforced, allowing all-day parking without moving car |
+General Relaxation of Restrictions | 2-hour limit from 9 am to 5 pm, Monday to Friday | The 2-hour limit may not be enforced, allowing all-day parking without moving the car |

-Specific Instructions on Parking Signs | 2-hour limit, 8 AM – 6 PM Mon – Fri | “Public Holidays Excepted” means the limit does not apply; “Mon – Sun” means it does apply even on holidays |
+Specific Instructions on Parking Signs | 2-hour limit, 8 am – 6 pm Mon–Fri | “Public Holidays Excepted” means the limit does not apply; “Mon–Sun” means it does apply even on holidays |

-Metered Parking | Pay and display, 8 AM – 8 PM Mon – Sat | “Free on Public Holidays” means no payment required on public holidays |
+Metred Parking | Pay and display, 8 am – 8 pm Mon–Sat | “Free on Public Holidays” means no payment is required on public holidays |

-Permit Zones | Permit required, 8 AM – 6 PM Mon – Fri | “Public Holidays Excepted” means permit not required on public holidays |
+Permit Zones | Permit required, 8 am – 6 pm Mon–Fri | “Public Holidays Excepted” means a permit is not required on public holidays |

-Clearway and No Stopping Zones | Clearway enforced, 7 AM – 9 AM, 4 PM – 6 PM Mon – Fri | Typically still enforced to ensure traffic flow |
+Clearway and No Stopping Zones | Clearway enforced, 7 am – 9 am, 4 pm – 6 pm Mon–Fri | Typically still enforced to ensure traffic flow |

-Loading Zones | Loading zone enforced, 7 AM – 6 PM Mon – Sat | “Public Holidays Excepted” means loading zone restrictions do not apply |
+Loading Zones | Loading zone enforced, 7 am – 6 pm Mon–Sat | “Public Holidays Excepted” means loading zone restrictions do not apply |

 Public Holiday Parking Rules